Post Page Advertisement [Top]

 4. Cooling Measures: To keep your eyes cool during heat waves, use wide-brimmed hats and umbrellas to provide shade and reduce direct sun exposure.
 These simple accessories help protect your eyes from harmful UV rays and keep your overall body temperature down.

-5. Lubricating Eye Drops: Using lubricating eye drops can help keep your eyes moist and comfortable, especially during heatwaves when dry, irritated eyes are common.
+5. Eye Drops: Using lubricating eye drops can help keep your eyes moist and comfortable, especially during heatwaves when dry, irritated eyes are common.
 They provide much-needed relief and protection against dryness and eye strain.

 6. Eye Hygiene: Maintaining good eye hygiene is essential for preventing infections and irritation.
-Keep in mind to wash your hands before touching your eyes and avoid rubbing them to keep harmful bacterial and dirt at bay.
+Keep in mind to wash your hands before touching your eyes and avoid rubbing them to keep harmful bacteria and dirt at bay.

 7. Healthy Diet: Maintain a diet rich in eye-healthy nutrients.
 Vitamins A, C, E, and omega-3 fatty acids are essential for eye health.
 Include foods like leafy greens, carrots, citrus fruits, nuts, and fish in your meals to give your eyes the nutrients they need to stay healthy.